FernandoRodriguezP/DailyMarketPriceForecast/README.md

 The Randomized Search method has been chosen.
 With these method, the parameters of the estimator are optimized by cross-validated search over parameter settings.
 In contrast to GridSearchCV, not all parameter values are tried out, but rather a fixed number of parameter settings is sampled from the specified distributions.

 ### 4.2.
 Model evaluation
+Once the hyperparameter tuning is done, the model is trained with the best parameters of the Random Forest Regressor, and it is tested with the test dataset (20% of total samples) to obtain the results of the prediction.

 ## Run